johnmee/codility/README.md

    to generate a sizeable test sequence but still know the correct answer.
 Then there are the 'maximal' tests which seek to max-out the size and complexity so, to be certain of 100%, you need to devise tests-and the correct
     answers-for that too.

+* Codility is still running python 3.6.5 (2018) but I couldn't (be bothered) overcoming issues with installing that on a 2022 version of linux, so any updated tests were run on Python 3.7.13.